ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ## Repository considerations {: #button-repo}

-Review these considerations for the repo that you use in your Deploy to {{site.data.keyword.Bluemix_notm}} button.
+Review these considerations for the repo that you use in your Deploy to {{site.data.keyword.cloud_notm}} button.

 ### Build file requirements